ClamChauder/cse15l-lab-reports/LabReport3.md

 ```

 `grep -r`
-The 'r' stands for "recursive", and unlike other variations of `grep`, `grep -r` allows for the second argument to be a directory or a file name.
+The `r` stands for "recursive", and unlike other variations of `grep`, `grep -r` allows for the second argument to be a directory or a file name.
 If it is a directory it will be recursively searched through, meaning all subdirectories and their files will be searched for the given substring, and their paths will be returned along with a part of the sentence that contains the word.
 Providing a file path will return any instances of that substring within the given file.
 This could be useful if you are looking for particular bits data that may be spread among a large folder tree, as it will save a lot of time.
 ```
 bchau@MSI MINGW64 ~/Desktop/cse15l/Lab4w5/docsearch (main)
 $ grep -r "attainment" technical/biomed/rr37.txt